epam/edp-install/docs/operator-guide/prerequisites.md

     OpenShift cluster uses Routes to provide access to pods from external resources.

 !!! note
-    Alternatively, use [Helmfiles](install-via-helmfile.md#deploy-components) to install the EDP components.
+    Alternatively, use the [Cluster Add-Ons](add-ons-overview.md) approach to install the EDP components.

 After setting up the cluster and installing EDP components according to the selected scenario, proceed to the [EDP installation](install-edp.md).